 The Erwin Brothers, along with Jon Gunn, have no doubt mastered the art of the biopic as they have wisely chosen to focus their movie-making efforts on adapting real life stories into feature films.
 Though I Still Believe is a slight departure from the traditional Erwin brand since it zeroes in on a very small collection of characters, there are still no concerns with this storytelling adjustment.
 This narrative may signal a new era of Erwin creations, but it’s still another installment in their history of reliably quality offerings.
 In many ways, I Still Believe is almost two different movies as the first and second halves are quite different in tone, but these talented screenwriters correctly applied their God-given skills to weave the source material into a life-changing plot that will resound with many viewers from diverse backgrounds.
 Based off of real people, the characters therein are very poignant and relatable via realistic and profound dialogue that brings the story to life.
 Musical montages are responsibly used and don’t encroach upon important conversations that build characters; similarly, creative overlays effectively aid the complex plot presentation.
 Further, there are clear themes that are used throughout the film and serve to tie the major points together.
 Essentially, there are no issues to note in this section either.

 Once again, in I Still Believe, the Erwin collective proves that they take great care in their casting and acting coaching work.
-Even though some of the cast members don’t entirely represent the real people they are portraying (which is the movie’s only flaw), every performance is still on point.
-Line delivery and emotional delivery are basically flawless as the audience is able to easily experience the characters’ feelings.
-Though this is a relatively small cast compared to previous Erwin projects, it still shines nonetheless and rounds out another blockbuster hit for the brothers.
+Even though some of the cast members don’t entirely represent the real people they are portraying (which is one of the movie’s only flaws), every performance is professional.
+Line delivery and emotional delivery are very good as the audience is able to easily experience the characters’ feelings.
+Though this is a relatively small cast compared to previous Erwin projects and could have been a bit more dynamic, it still shines nonetheless and rounds out another blockbuster hit for the brothers.

 Jeremy Camp’s compelling backstory was absolutely worth bringing to the big screen and will no doubt lead to further success for Kingdom Story Company.
-I Still Believe receives an additional x-factor point for being realistic, re-watchable, and generally worthwhile for all audiences.
-Many viewers will enjoy this film, and it’s likely to leave lasting impact on the Christian entertainment market.
+Despite some slight acting missteps, many viewers will enjoy this film, and it’s likely to leave lasting impact on the Christian entertainment market.
 However, no matter what, we still highly recommend this film for all Christians and always look forward to future Erwin productions.

 Producer(s): Jon Erwin, Andrew Erwin, Kurt Warner, Brenda Warner, Mark Ciardi, Kevin Downes